jsnpg/jsnpg/README.md

 By default `jsnpg` conforms to the JSON standard, with the following implementation details:

 * Input must be valid UTF-8
-* Numbers are treated as 64 bit int if they have no decimal point or exponent indicator and can be stored in a uint64_t without loss of information
+* Numbers are treated as 64 bit int if they have no decimal point or exponent indicator and can be stored in a `long` without loss of information
 * All other numbers are treated as double.
 * Numbers larger than can be stored in a double will be rejected, and the parse will fail.
 * Numbers smaller than can be stored in a double will be converted to 0.0 or -0.0

-Standard behaviour can be relaxed by passing a bit wise OR of the following boolean masks in the `allow` option of the parser or generator.
+Standard behaviour can be relaxed by passing a bitwise OR of the following boolean masks in the `allow` option of the parser or generator.

 |           *Mask*             |                     *Description*                   |